Last Updated on

 Secondly, to deter the fires and other natural disasters thad had periodically ravaged the city; and third, to discourage those pesky revolutionaries from erecting barricades in the narrow streets of the old Faubourgs (a few of which remain today, fortunately.)

 But Haussmann and Napoleon didn’t move to entirely eradicate the medieval city: luckily, many stunning sites and places from the Middle Ages remain intact for visitors and history buffs to enjoy.
-Read on to see 5 of the most enigmatic, beautiful and historically important of these.
+Read on to learn more about the most enigmatic, beautiful and historically important of these sites.

 Tour Tips & Timing: